Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 • Planting in the Ground

-Upon receipt, pot up and store our young plants in plug plants of Black-eyed Susan under cover in a warm and bright place (conservatory, greenhouse, cold frame…) at a temperature above 14°C for a few weeks.
+Upon receipt, pot up and store our young plants in plug plants of Black-Eyed Susan under cover in a warm, bright place (conservatory, greenhouse, cold frame…) at a temperature above 14°C for a few weeks.
 Once the risk of frost is definitely over, plant them in the ground outdoors.

 Provide it with a trellis or a stake at planting around which it can entwine.
-If the soil in your garden is too poor, enrich it with potting soil and compost.
+If your garden soil is too poor, enrich it with potting soil and compost.

 • Dig a hole three times wider than the root ball